-Instant Pot Beef Stroganoff is an easy all-in-one meal made with ground beef, egg noodles, and a homemade creamy mushroom sauce that goes from pot to table in less than 30 minutes!
+Instant Pot Stroganoff is an easy all-in-one meal made with ground beef, egg noodles, and a homemade creamy mushroom sauce that goes from pot to table in less than 30 minutes!

 Instant Pot Beef Stroganoff is one of my family's favorite dinner recipes and has quickly become a fan favorite, with good reason!